lekoala/formidable-elements/readme.md

 Some libraries (flatpickr, tom-select...) need to have some elements translated.
 While there is often a way to provide some global translations, formidable elements gives you one convention to load all your translations.

-This is done through the `locale-provider` element which is a very simple element that works like this in your html
+This is done through the `locale-provider` element which is a very simple element that works like this

 ```html
 <script type="module" src="../dist/locale-provider.min.js"></script>